mitselek/ikea-skadis-meets-2020/models/2020-accessories/corner-brackets/README.md

 ## Features

 - **High Strength**: Designed to provide sturdy support for 2020 extrusion frames
+- **Organic Design**: Features organic geometry that distributes stress more evenly than straight edges
 - **Multiple Configurations**: Available with various screw types and hole counts
 - **Easy Installation**: Simple mounting with common M4 or M5 screws
 - **Customizable**: Choose the exact configuration that meets your project requirements